Get exclusive member benefits & effect social change. Join Today

 A diagnosis of sleep apnea begins with a complete history and physical examination.
 A history of daytime drowsiness and snoring are important clues.
-The head and neck are examined carefully to identify any physical factors that are associated with sleep apnea.
-The doctor may ask you to fill out a questionnaire about daytime drowsiness, sleep habits, and quality of sleep.
+Your doctor will examine your head and neck to identify any physical factors that are associated with sleep apnea.
+Your doctor may ask you to fill out a questionnaire about daytime drowsiness, sleep habits, and quality of sleep.
 Tests that may be performed include:

 Brain waves and eye movements tell doctors about the timing of the different phases of sleep.
 The phases of sleep are non-REM (non rapid eye movement) and REM (rapid eye movement).
-Dreaming, decreased muscle tone, and paralysis occur during REM sleep.
+Dreaming, decreased muscle tone and movement, and paralysis occur during REM sleep.

-For the EMG, two electrodes are placed on the chin: one above the jaw line and the other below.
-Another electrode is place on each shin.
+During the EMG, two electrodes are placed on the chin: one above the jawline and the other below it.
+Another electrode is placed on each shin.
 The EMG electrodes pick up the electrical activity generated during muscle movements.
 Deep muscle relaxation should occur during sleep.
 The EMG picks up when your muscles relax and move during sleep.

 The goal for treatment of sleep apnea is to make sure airflow isn’t obstructed during sleep.
 Treatment methods include: